Denzel Perryman: 2016

-Perryman entered training camp slated as the starting inside linebacker, along with Manti Te'o, after the Chargers released Donald Butler and Kavell Conner during the offseason.
+Perryman entered training camp slated as the starting inside linebacker, along with Manti Te'o, after the Chargers released Butler and Kavell Conner during the offseason.
 His position was challenged by Nick Dzubnar after Perryman suffered an undisclosed injury in camp and was sidelined for a few weeks.
-Head coach Mike McCoy named Te'o and Perryman the starting inside linebackers, along with Kyle Emanuel and Melvin Ingram.
+McCoy named Te'o and Perryman the starting inside linebackers, along with Kyle Emanuel and Melvin Ingram.